dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ...
 ```

 + `[fasta name]_accession_list_for_Batch_Entrez.txt`: a Batch Entrez style file which contains all the accession numbers for sequences that passed the length filter.
 This list is a combination of all the accession numbers in the above file.
+It can be used to download all records using the Batch Entrez portal on NCBI.
 An example of the contents is shown below:
 ```
 GQ242168.1
 NC_028031.1